West Ham reappoint David Moyes as former Man Utd boss replaces Manuel Pellegrini | Goal.com

 West Ham have announced the reappointment of David Moyes as the club's manager after Manuel Pellegrini was shown the exit door at the London Stadium following another poor result this weekend.

-The Irons played host to Brendan Rodgers' Leicester City on Saturday and fell to a 2-1 loss, leaving the side in 17th place in the Premier League and just one point clear of the relegation zone.
+The Irons played host to Brendan Rodgers' Leicester City on Saturday and fell to a 2-1 loss, leaving them 17th in the Premier League and just one point clear of the relegation zone.

+Moyes, who spent seven months in charge of the Hammers before he was replaced by Pellegrini, has signed an 18-month deal to take charge of the first-team again.

 We are pleased to confirm that David Moyes has returned to the Club as first-team manager. pic.twitter.com/Y2fxo5hTCE— West Ham United (@WestHam) 29 december 2019